-The ultimate moment of cerevisian (Latin for beer) enjoyment is drinking beer with friends whether at home, at pubs or at one of the German sausage trucks that dot German towns and cities.
+The ultimate moment of cerevisiae (Latin for beer) enjoyment is drinking beer with friends whether at home, at pubs or at one of the German sausage trucks that dot German towns and cities.
 But no place is more pleasurable for drinking beer than the outdoor beer gardens in Bavaria, Berlin and most other German cities and towns.
-First established by Munich breweries to increase beer consumption during spring, summer and fall, beer gardens have proliferated all over the world.
+First established by Munich breweries to increase beer consumption during spring, summer, and fall, beer gardens have proliferated all over the world.
 Most micro-breweries feature a beer garden or beer hall where patrons can enjoy the house brew.
 And, despite the declining beer consumption in Germany over the past two decades, microbreweries have sprung up everywhere, especially in Berlin.
-The latest trend: vitamin-infused, alcohol free beer.
+The latest trend: vitamin-infused, alcohol-free beer.
 Finally, beer making has moved into the home.
-Many of the beer products launched in Germany and US over the past several years are innovative home brewing kits.
-With a few authentic ingredients, such as barley malt, hops, brewer’s yeast and water, the home brewer can create delicious brews right in a barrel within a week.
-(Buy an Authentic German Beer Brewing Kit for Premium Ale on The Taste of Germany.
+Many of the beer products launched in Germany and the US over the past several years are innovative home brewing kits.
+With a few authentic ingredients, such as barley malt, hops, brewer’s yeast, and water, the home brewer can create delicious brews right in a barrel within a week.

 From Beer to Soda